boydjc/TDACPP/README.md

 <strong>Getting Price History</strong>

 ```
 void setHistPrice(std::string ticker, std::string periodType,
 		  std::string period, std::string freqType,
 		  std::string freq, unsigned int endDate,
 		  unsigned int startDate, bool extHourData)
 ```

 Corresonds to <a href="https://developer.tdameritrade.com/price-history/apis/get/marketdata/%7Bsymbol%7D/pricehistory">Get Price History</a>.

 params:

+-	ticker

-		-	<strong>ticker</strong> = ticker symbol of company
+	<i>ticker symbol of company</i>

+-	periodType

-		-	<strong>periodType</strong> = The type of period to show.
+	<i>The type of period to show.
 Valid values are day, month, year, or ytd (year to date).
-						 				  Default is day.
+	   Default is day</i>

+-	period

-		-	<strong>period</strong> = The number of periods to show.
+	<i>The number of periods to show.

 	Example: For a 2 day / 1 min chart, the values would be:

-				period: 2
+	period: 2<br>
-				periodType: day
+	periodType: day<br>
-				frequency: 1
+	frequency: 1<br>
-				frequencyType: min
+	frequencyType: min<br>

 	Valid periods by periodType (defaults marked with an asterisk):

-				day: 1, 2, 3, 4, 5, 10*
+	day: 1, 2, 3, 4, 5, 10*<br>
-				month: 1*, 2, 3, 6
+	month: 1*, 2, 3, 6<br>
-				year: 1*, 2, 3, 5, 10, 15, 20
+	year: 1*, 2, 3, 5, 10, 15, 20<br>
-				ytd: 1*
+	ytd: 1*<br></i>

+-	freqType

-		-	<strong>freqType</strong> = The type of frequency with which a new candle is formed.
+	<i>The type of frequency with which a new candle is formed.

 	Valid frequencyTypes by periodType (defaults marked with an asterisk):

-				day: minute*
+	day: minute*<br>
-				month: daily, weekly*
+	month: daily, weekly*<br>
-				year: daily, weekly, monthly*
+	year: daily, weekly, monthly*<br>
-				ytd: daily, weekly*
+	ytd: daily, weekly*<br></i>

+-	freq

-		-	<strong>freq</strong> = The number of the frequencyType to be included in each candle.
+	<i>The number of the frequencyType to be included in each candle.

 	Valid frequencies by frequencyType (defaults marked with an asterisk):

-				minute: 1*, 5, 10, 15, 30
+	minute: 1*, 5, 10, 15, 30<br>
-				daily: 1*
+	daily: 1*<br>
-				weekly: 1*
+	weekly: 1*<br>
-				monthly: 1*
+	monthly: 1*<br></i>

+-	endDate

-		-	<strong>endDate</strong> = End date as milliseconds since epoch.
+	<i>End date as milliseconds since epoch.
 If startDate and endDate are provided, period should not be provided.
-				Default is previous trading day.
+	   Default is previous trading day.</i>

+-	startDate

-		-	<strong>startDate</strong> = Start date as milliseconds since epoch.
-If startDate and endDate are provided, period should not be provided.
+	<i>Start date as milliseconds since epoch.
+If startDate and endDate are provided, period should not be provided.</i>

+-	extHourData

-		-	<strong>extHourData</strong> = true to return extended hours data, false for regular market hours only.
-Default is true */
+	<i>true to return extended hours data, false for regular market hours only.
+Default is true</i>

 ## Dev Notes